mike1fernand/two-perspective-edcl-validation/docs/HOW_TO_REPRODUCE_TIER_A1_OUTPUTS.md

 For EDCL+H0_obs runs, the local anchor must be applied to `H0_obs`, not directly to the theory-frame `H0`.

-For the no-H0 collapse run, the local-Hubble likelihood is removed.
-The no-H0 run is a collapse/control test, not the primary local-H0 fit.
+For the no-H0 control run, the local-Hubble likelihood is removed.
+The no-H0 run is a control test, not the primary local-H0 fit.

 ## H0-likelihood invariants